enolive/enolive/README.md

 - 3 hours of meetings saves you 15 minutes of implementation time
 - while it is unlikely that there are any silver bullets in dev, Mob/Ensemble Programming might be one
-- while it is possible to save time/money/resources on a project, producing deliberately cruft by skipping tests/code quality/whatever will never work
+- while it is possible to save time XOR money XOR resources on a project, producing deliberately cruft by skipping tests/code quality/whatever will never work
 - there is no reason not to push an early, simple prototype to production in a couple of weeks
 - discussions that cannot be solved within 15 minutes can't be solved due to a lack of knowledge
 - when arguing with others, always assume you are wrong